MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 **More information:**

 - Interested in how the Core Services Engineering and Operations team in Microsoft implemented this scanner?
 Read the technical case study: [Automating data protection with Azure Information Protection scanner](https://www.microsoft.com/itshowcase/Article/Content/1070/Automating-data-protection-with-Azure-Information-Protection-scanner).

-- You might be wondering: [What's the difference between Windows Server FCI and the Azure Information Protection scanner?](faqs.md#whats-the-difference-between-windows-server-fci-and-the-azure-information-protection-scanner)

 - You can also use PowerShell to interactively classify and protect files from your desktop computer.
 For more information about this and other scenarios that use PowerShell, see [Using PowerShell with the Azure Information Protection unified labeling client](./rms-client/clientv2-admin-guide-powershell.md).